ChestaRawat/Banking_dashboard/README.md

 Project Overview

 This project focuses on analyzing banking transaction and customer account data to uncover actionable insights related to customer behavior, branch performance, financial risk, and liquidity trends.

 Using Power BI, the project transforms raw banking datasets into an interactive dashboard that supports data-driven decision-making for financial institutions.

 The analysis emphasizes data cleaning, proper data modeling, and purposeful use of DAX, ensuring reliable insights rather than overengineered calculations.

 Business Objectives

-The primary goals of this project are to:

 Understand customer transaction behavior and trends over time